gohugoio/hugo/content/en/content-management/multilingual.md

 ### Configure multilingual multihost

-From **Hugo 0.31** we support multiple languages in a multihost configuration.
-See [this issue](https://github.com/gohugoio/hugo/issues/4027) for details.

-This means that you can now configure a `baseURL` per `language`:
+Hugo supports multiple languages in a multihost configuration.
+This means you can configure a `baseURL` per `language`.

 {{% note %}}
 If a `baseURL` is set on the `language` level, then all languages must have one and they must all be different.